tech-advantage/edc-httpd/README.md

 ```groovy
     implementation 'fr.techad:edc-httpd:2.0.1'
 ```
+Also you can get it on releases page on github(with dependencies included)

 ## How can I create and run a docker image?
 You have just to use this two commands in the repository, -v parameter is optional for the second command
 ```Shell